MAAP-Project/maap-eclipseche-ops/README.md

 - DPS
 - MAS

-**Host environment**
-These instructions have been tested on EC2 VMs running Ubuntu version >= 18.04.
+**Host environment**: these instructions have been tested on EC2 VMs running Ubuntu version >= 18.04.

 ### Installation Guide